writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 - **Layout**: Every company participating in the Job Fair will have a six-foot table and two chairs reserved for them.
 We do not use booths during the Job Fair.
 Giveaways/flyers are welcome, but please make sure everthing fits on your alloted table.

-Note that the :ref:`coc` and :ref:`coc-sponsors` apply to the Job Fair as well as to the rest of the conference.
+Note that the `Code of Conduct </code-of-conduct/>`_ and :ref:`coc-sponsors` apply to the Job Fair as well as to the rest of the conference.

 Lanyard
 -------